Careers360 Logo

 Answer:

-Let ABC is a triangle in which line DE parallel to BC which interest line AB and AC at D and E.
+Let ABC be a triangle in which line DE is parallel to BC, which interests lines AB and AC at D and E.

 To prove:- line DE divides both sides in the same ratio.